Definitely-not-AWS-Workshops/workshop-2-blog/content/11-Your-First-CI-Workflow-Executions/9-Update-Dependency-Cache/_index.md

 pre : " <b> 11.9 </b> "
 ---

-Your first CI run executed without restoring the cache from GitHub Actions Cache.
-Next, merge your pull request back into the *main* branch to automatically update the dependency cache.
+Your first CI run completed successfully, but it did not restore the cache from GitHub Actions Cache.
+To optimize future runs, merge your pull request into the *main* branch to automatically update the dependency cache.
+This way, subsequent workflow executions in other branches will benefit from the cache created in the *main* branch, improving speed and efficiency.

 **1.** Under your remote repository,